Jacob12138xieyuan/hadoop-mapreduce-with-python/README.md

 hello spark spark
 ```

-Write MapReduce algo to count the words in file.
+Write MapReduce algo to count the each word in file.
 Output pair as <word, count>

 ### mapper